adalardo/lmBuffer/README.md

 # lmBuffer
-A R package for sample randomization and linear models output for radii buffers to exclude buffer overlap between observation
+A R package for sample randomization and linear models output for radii buffers to exclude buffer overlap between observation.
+See package documentation for more information
+## Authors
+Alexandre Adalardo de Oliveira and Melina Oliveira Melito

 ## Installing the package